- Fan Zone

 “I am excited that Bryan is coming to Binghamton,” Dempsey said.
 “We coached together as young assistants and we have remained close for many years.
 He is a talented coach and he has helped build successful programs in his career.
 Bryan will be a great addition to our staff as we continue to grow our program.”

-Courtney, a former All-CAA selection for University of Delaware (2004-08), joined the program in late August 2012 and serves as the coordinator of player development.
+Courtney, a former All-CAA selection for University of Delaware (2004-08), joined the program in August 2012 and after serving two seasons as the coordinator of player development, was promoted to assistant coach in 2014.

-He has played professionally in Argentina, Israel and Turkey and spent the last two seasons as an assistant coach at Penn State Abington.
+He played professionally in Argentina, Israel and Turkey and prior to coming to Binghamton, spent the two seasons as an assistant coach at Penn State Abington.

-“I coached against Herb when he was a player at Delaware and he was a heck of a player,” Dempsey said.
+“I coached against Herb when he was a player at Delaware and he was a heck of a player,” Dempsey said at the time of Courtney’s hiring.
 “We are excited to give him his first coaching opportunity at the Division I level.
 I have great confidence that he will be a great coach moving forward.”

 At Delaware, 6-foot-6 forward Courtney finished his career ranked 10th in scoring with 1,291 career points (11.4 avg.).
 He also amassed 649 rebounds and is one of just eight Blue Hen players to reach the 1,200-point, 600-rebound mark.
 As a senior in 2007-08, Courtney averaged 14.1 points and 6.2 rebounds and was a repeat selection as team MVP.
 He was a second team All-CAA forward in 2007 and a first-team Preseason All-CAA in 2008.